VebjornRiiser/rtl-haos/README.md

 1.  **Install System Dependencies** (Debian/Ubuntu/Raspberry Pi):
     ```bash
-    # 1. update and install system dependencies
     sudo apt update
     sudo apt install -y rtl-433 git python3 python3-pip python3-venv

-    # 2. Create a virtual environment named 'venv' in your current directory
-    python3 -m venv venv

-    # 3. Activate the virtual environment
-    source venv/bin/activate

-    # Your command prompt will change to show you are in the 'venv' environment.

-    # 4. Install the packages from your requirements file
-    pip3 install -r requirements.txt
     ```

 2.  **Clone the Repository:**